AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/respond-to-review.md

 - **`Conversation`**
-    - This tab shows the main PR page.
+    - This tab shows the main page of the PR.
-    Here, you can find all comments left on the PR, both reviewer comments and any comments you leave in response.
+    Here, you can find the original description of the PR along with any comments left on the PR, both reviewer comments and any comments you leave in response.
     - You can also find any [resolved comments](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#resolving-conversations) here, if you need to refer to them again.
 - **`Commits`**
     - This tab shows a list of all commits added to the branch that is being reviewed.